salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 For releases prior to 5.0.0, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/">Prior Release Documentation</a>

-#### Version 6.1.0
+#### Version 6.1.1
 _Released January XX, 2019, correlating with the Marketing Cloud January 2019 release._

-* **Implemented Location Message Segmentation** - Offering finer-grained control over geofence and beacon messages, the MobilePush SDK offers support for app control over what location messages will be displayed.
+* **Implemented Location Message Segmentation** -- Offering finer-grained control over geofence and beacon messages, the MobilePush SDK offers support for app control over what location messages will be displayed.
 See [Location Message Segmentation]({{ site.baseurl }}/location/geolocation-segmentation.html) for details.

-* **Implemented Predictive Intelligence identifier configuration options and APIs** - Marketing Cloud applications can be configured to either use existing contactKey data as the identifier for Predictive Intelligence analytics or use a Predictive Intelligence-specific identifier according to your usage of this Marketing Cloud feature.
+* **Implemented Predictive Intelligence identifier configuration options and APIs** -- Marketing Cloud applications can be configured to either use existing contactKey data as the identifier for Predictive Intelligence analytics or use a Predictive Intelligence-specific identifier according to your usage of this Marketing Cloud feature.

-* **iOS File Protection** - Added a guarding mechanism in the SDK to ensure that iOS File Protection transitions are complete before the SDK completes configuration.
+* **iOS File Protection** -- Added a guarding mechanism in the SDK to ensure that iOS File Protection transitions are complete before the SDK completes configuration.
 The SDK will wait up to 5 seconds (non-blocking) to accommodate the transition; if UIApplication's `isProtectedDataAvailable` returns NO, configuration will fail.

+* **Predictive Intelligence** -- Addressed issues related to sending Predictive Intelligence analytics if the `MID` configuration value is used.

 #### Version 6.0.1
 _Released December 5, 2018, correlating with the Marketing Cloud 215.1 release._